RivaD2/node-app/node-app/notes.md

               - In index.js, In now only have start up code for application
             - ADDED middleware.js to hold multiple middleware functions and moved logger.js inside.
+*/

+## PROMISES

+/*

+    - A Promise is an object that holds an eventual result of async operation
+    - Initially it is in a pending state
+    - Then it kicks off async operation that completes successfully or fails
+    - ANYWHERE I HAVE AN ASYNC FUNCTION THAT TAKES A CALLBACK, I SHOULD MODIFY FUNCTION TO RETURN A PROMISE
+    - New Promises take an arg that is a function with two params
+    - The two params are resolve and reject
+    - Then inside the function, the async work will kick off
+    - This work may be calling web service, accessing a database, setting timer etc.
+    - Eventually when aync work completes, we should have a value or an error
+    - If there is a value, we need to return it to consumer of Promise
+    - The promise object promises us that it will give us a result of an async operation
+    - The way we send this to the consumer is using resolve and reject
+    - Resolve and reject are functions and we can pass value to them when calling them
+    - For example, resolve(1);
+    - If error, then reject(new Error('message'))

+*/

+## CALLBACKS AND CALLBACK HELL

+/*

+    - A callback is a function passed into another function as an argument to be executed later
+    -  Instead of immediately returning some result like most functions, functions that use callbacks take some time to produce a result.
+    - As we create more functions, they require callbacks and this structure ends up being nested, or tree like and it hard to read
+    - The technique I used, was to replace anonymous functions with named functions however, I can modularize and keep code shallow to mitigate callback hell
+    - Using these techniques flattens the structure of code and makes it easier to read

+*/

+## ASYNC/AWAIT

+/*

+    - When we use await operator, we don't have to go through chain of calls to then()
+    - When I use await operator, I need to decorate function with async
+    - Async and await are built on top of Promises
+    - Internally, JS will convert code to something like what happens below with all the .then()'s
+    - Anytime I am calling a function that returns a promise, I can await the result and get result by calling async function
+    - With async functions, instead of .then and .catch, I wrap the code in a try-catch block